Lisa has had her fair share of relationships and loves sharing advice with the rest of the world.

 1. Make Sure Your Spouse Knows Exactly How You Feel

 All the tips that I present in this article will help you to operate from a more strategic standpoint instead of an emotional one.
-Chances are the man or woman you love has been on an emotional roller coaster with the other parent that is difficult for them to get off of because their feelings are deeply involved and that is understandable.
-The last thing that needs to be added to the situation is another emotionally led adult making decisions based on how they feel.
-When you are being emotional you sometimes do things in the moment and are not thinking about long term effects.
+Chances are the man or woman you love has been on an emotional roller coaster with the other parent that is difficult for them to get off of because their feelings are deeply involved, and that is understandable.
+The last thing that needs to be added to the situation is another emotional adult making decisions based on how they feel.
+When you are being emotional, you sometimes do things in the moment and are not thinking about long-term effects.
 Being strategic is the exact opposite because you tend to think of how your actions are going to affect things in the long run and how they are going to influence everyone involved.
-In the game of Chess, one of the most strategic games in existence, every move is carefully thought out before executed.
+In the game of chess, one of the most strategic games in existence, every move is carefully thought out before executed.
 You have to plan out your moves so that you are still protected and able to reach your objective.

 3. Be a Coach and Not a Player in Their Game

-If you are reading this article you have probably tried many times to communicate with and maybe even be-friend the other parent to no avail.
-Sometimes a person is just indifferent towards you and that really isn’t a problem.
-Usually in that situation the individual is not really causing problems with you, because they truly have no negative or positive feelings towards you.
+If you are reading this article, you have probably tried many times to communicate with and maybe even befriend the other parent to no avail.
+Sometimes a person is just indifferent towards you, and that really isn’t a problem.
+Usually in that situation, the individual is not really causing problems with you, because they truly have no negative or positive feelings towards you.
 The issue is when the person has negative feelings towards you and you are trying your best to be accepted by them.
-In my opinion, this gives them too much power and control and when it comes to baby mama/daddy drama, power and control is what they are striving for.
+In my opinion, this gives them too much power and control.
+When it comes to baby mama/daddy drama, power and control is what they are striving for.
 They are trying to hang on to what little they can control by being dramatic and getting some type of energy from your spouse and you.
 Some even think that if they can cause enough problems with you, they will eventually ruin their exes relationship.